 Is The Continent Called Australia, Australasia or Oceania?

-First things first, we need to clear up some confusion about the name of this continent before we get to looking at how many countries in Australia.
-There’s probably a few of you reading this thinking that Australia isn’t a continent – that’s because you know the continent as Australasia.
+Well, first things first, we need to clear up some confusion about the name of this continent before we get to looking at how many countries in Australia.
+There are probably a few of you reading this thinking that Australia isn’t a continent.
+That’s because you know the continent as Australasia.
 The continent can be called Australia or Australasia.
 Both are correct.

 That means that when you say Australia, you can be referring to either Australia the country, or Australia the continent (which includes 3 countries).
 This is because 3 countries fall on top of the Australian tectonic plate.

 Is Oceania a continent?